-- The “sustained abnormalities” caused within the earlier environments persisted.
+- The “sustained abnormalities” caused within the earlier environments “are maintained by epigenetic modifications.”
 An improved environment wasn’t impetus enough to change developmental “maladaptations.”

 Per the below link, it’s been a month since this review was published.
 Why has there been ZERO news coverage of it?

 One reason may be that the Friedman Brain Institute, Icahn School of Medicine at Mount Sinai, didn’t issue a press release or otherwise publicize it.
 Another reason may be the groups that are opposed to its findings:

-- Parents who provided toxic environments for their children, beginning at conception;
+- Parents who provided harmful environments for their children, beginning at conception;

 - People who feel threatened when scientific causal evidence resonates with what happened in their own lives, and in response, limit their empathetic understanding of others’ problems;